-There's a RED Technics SL-100 turntable and it's lovely
+There's a RED-branded Technics SL-100 turntable and it's lovely

-(Pocket-lint) - Panasonic announced a couple of things at CES 2023, including its newest flagship TV - the MZ2000, but amongst the product reveals and sustainability updates was a Red-branded Technics SL-100 turntable.
+Panasonic announced a couple of things at CES 2023, including its newest flagship TV - the MZ2000, but amongst the product reveals and sustainability updates was a Red-branded Technics SL-100 turntable.

 The company revealed that Technics was to be the official AV sponsor for the Paris 2024 Summer Olympic Games and the special edition Technics SL-100 turntable will be the star of the Games for break dancers.